poweradmin/poweradmin/DOCKER-SECRETS.md

 ## Overview

-The Poweradmin Docker container now supports Docker secrets for secure handling of sensitive configuration values.
+The Poweradmin Docker container supports Docker secrets for secure handling of sensitive configuration values.
 Any environment variable can be provided via a file by appending `__FILE` to the variable name.

 ## How Docker Secrets Work